ivviiviivvi/trade-perpetual-future/PRD.md

 - **Zero Balance State** - Show welcome message, explain demo mode, guide to first actions

 ## Design Direction
-The design should feel like a futuristic trading terminal with Apple-like refinement - glassmorphic surfaces that layer and interact, smooth animations that guide attention, and vibrant accent colors that communicate urgency or success.
-Dark theme with deep space backgrounds, glowing elements, and translucent panels create depth.
-Every interaction should feel responsive and delightful while maintaining analytical clarity.
+The design should feel like a futuristic trading terminal with Apple-like refinement merged with cyberpunk vibrancy - multi-layered glassmorphic surfaces that shift and interact with one another, smooth animations that guide attention naturally, and vibrant accent colors that communicate urgency or success.
+Deep space backgrounds with animated particle networks create living depth, while translucent panels layer to form visual hierarchy.
+Every interaction produces delightful feedback while maintaining analytical clarity.
+The interface adapts dynamically to market sentiment, user preferences, and interaction contexts, creating a truly personalized and ever-changing experience.

 ## Color Selection
 Custom palette with dark base and vibrant accents - Deep space aesthetic with glassmorphic layers, neon highlights for actions, and semantic colors for long/short positions and alerts.